PMP56/file-based-routing/README.md

 # File Based Routing

 This is a very basic implementation of a file based routing system, similar to what popular frameworks like NextJS use.
-It users [Bun](https://bun.sh) runtime and [Hono](https://hono.dev/) for the HTTPServer.
+It uses [Bun](https://bun.sh) JS runtime and [Hono](https://hono.dev/) to setup a HTTPServer.

 To run: